mohan-ganesh/solar-frontend/README.md

 # Solar Quote (Frontend)

-Built using Nextjs website for Solar Quotes.
+Built using Nextjs framework for Solar Quotes.
 This site uses Strapi as a backend.
 The corresponding repo for that located [here](https://github.com/mohan-ganesh/solar-strapi)

 The live site is avilable at (https://solar.mohanganesh.com)